bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 Hash table: 1) need a more efficient way to check if `diff` in the array, use hash table to improve - first iterate through the array and create the hash table, then iterate the array again check if `diff` is in the hash table, where `diff`'s index cannot equal to current value index; 2) same with my AC solution.

+#### 3. Longest Substring Without Repeating Characters (string, hash table, two pointers)

+- My solution (**NO AC SOLUTION**)

+Brute force: get all the substring, if the number of unique string equal to the length of the substring, then this is a valid substring.
+But get TLE.

+- Public solution

+Sliding window hash table: same idea with one of my unsuccessful trial - use `slow` and `fast` pointers, build a hash table for substring from `slow` to `fast`, if character at`fast` is not in the hash table, update the hash table, and the length of the substring is the number of keys of the hash table.
+The difference is when get a duplicate, just delete is `slow` pointer.

+Optimized sliding window hash table: **TO BE CONTINUED**.

 #### 9. Palindrome Number (math)

 - My solution